jiaoshuntian/ivory-operator/docs/content/guides/storage-retention.md

 To retain a persistent volume you will need to set the reclaim policy to `Retain`.
 Note that persistent volumes are cluster-wide objects, so you will need to appropriate permissions to be able to modify a persistent volume.

-To retain the persistent volume associated with your Postgres database, you must first determine which persistent volume is associated with the persistent volume claim for your database.
+To retain the persistent volume associated with your Ivory database, you must first determine which persistent volume is associated with the persistent volume claim for your database.
 First, local the persistent volume claim.
 For example, with the `hippo` cluster, you can do so with the following command:

 ```
-kubectl get pvc -n postgres-operator --selector=postgres-operator.crunchydata.com/cluster=hippo,postgres-operator.crunchydata.com/data=postgres
+kubectl get pvc -n ivory-operator --selector=ivory-operator.crunchydata.com/cluster=hippo,ivory-operator.crunchydata.com/data=postgres
 ```

-This will yield something similar to the below, which are the PVCs associated with any Postgres instance:
+This will yield something similar to the below, which are the PVCs associated with any Ivory instance:

 ```
 NAME                          STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE